Help with anxiety and trouble sleeping

 - No longer napping through the day

 Sleep is natural to all of us when we don’t try and interfere with it using a bunch of techniques.
-It is just that the person suffering from anxiety tends to take more worries and concerns with them to bed and then unfortunately not sleeping can become the new thing to worry about before and during sleep and so then the mind finds itself too active to get a good nights sleep.
+It is just that the person suffering from anxiety tends to take more worries and concerns with them to bed and unfortunately not sleeping can become another thing to worry about, making their mind more active than ever.

 So try and not take any worries to bed with you, just let them all go.
-If the mind wishes to go over anything just allow it to do so without getting involved and make no issue out of sleeping and just resign yourself fully to what sleep you get, this in itself relaxes the mind and sleep will come much easier.
+If the mind wishes to go over anything just allow it to do so without getting involved and make no issue out of sleeping and just resign yourself fully to whatever sleep you get.
+This in itself relaxes the mind and in turn, sleep will come much easier.

 Below is the story of how someone I helped with anxiety overcame their own sleep issues

 The sleep disturbances took on a few forms.
 First were the nights when I couldn’t get any sleep at all.
 Second were the nights I’d be able to fall asleep, but I would wake up very early and feel intensely on edge.
 Finally, there were the nights when as soon as I would doze off, I would immediately be jolted awake, or at least conscious of my surroundings and knew that sleep slipped away.
 This final type of interference could play out all night long: doze/jolt awake…doze/jolt awake.

 Along with this was the constant thinking about sleep during the day.
 I would run scenarios through in my mind.
 Crumble under the fear of never being able to fall asleep peacefully or normally again.
 I’d obsess about the fact that I was obsessing about sleep; understanding that those who sleep normally give sleep little to no thought during their waking hours (at least not to the degree I did).